stonemjs/docs/src/docs/essentials/configuration.md

 #### Validate and Fail Fast

-All `Env` functions throw an error when a required variable is missing or invalid — **unless you provide a fallback**.
+All `Env` functions throw an error when a required variable is missing or invalid, **unless you provide a fallback**.

 Always validate on startup: